google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

        </figcaption>
      </figure>

+1. If you plan on completing the next tutorial in this series, click **Sign In** and sign in to Glitch with your GitHub or Facebook account.
+If you don't sign in you will lose the ability to edit this project once you close the editing tab.

-4. Click **Show Live**.
+1. Click **Show Live**.
 A new tab opens, showing you the live page.
    This tab will be called the **live tab** throughout this tutorial.

      <figure>